Dr. Kouichi C. Nakamura

 Dr. Kouichi Nakamura graduated in biological sciences at Kyoto University, Japan, in 2000.
 He then studied postnatal development of glutamatergic neuronal circuits under the supervision of Professor Takeshi Kaneko, and obtained his Ph.D. from the Graduate School of Medicine at Kyoto University in 2006.
 Dr. Nakamura then stayed in the Kaneko laboratory as a postdoctoral researcher to extend his studies on the postnatal development of the basal ganglia circuits.
 Dr. Nakamura joined the Magill Group as a Long-Term Fellow of the Human Frontier Science Program Organization in September 2009.
 After the completion of his Fellowship in September 2012, he continued his studies of the motor thalamus in the Unit as an MRC Investigator Scientist.
-Dr. Nakamura returned to Kyoto University in September 2013 to serve as an Assistant Professor.
+Dr. Nakamura returned to Kyoto University in September 2013 to serve as an Assistant Professor, before rejoining the Magill Group in May 2016.

-In vivo electrophysiological recording techniques, anatomical methods (including immunohistochemistry, fluorescence in situ hybridization histochemistry, and confocal microscopy), and the use of genetics-based approaches for the monitoring and manipulation of specified cell types, are all central to Dr. Nakamura’s research strategy to elucidate the principles governing neuronal communication within the basal ganglia and partner thalamic circuits.
+At the Unit, Dr. Nakamura used in vivo electrophysiological recording techniques, anatomical methods, and genetics-based approaches for monitoring and manipulating specified cell types to elucidate the principles governing neuronal communication within the basal ganglia and partner thalamic circuits.

 - Processing of movement-related information by neurons in the thalamus, basal ganglia, cerebral cortex and cerebellum.